Realisations of posets and tameness: Homotopy theory of tame functors

-By applying the left Kan extension $f^k$ to the square on the right in Figure~\ref{adfhsgghjs} and comparing the result to the original square on the left in Figure~\ref{adfhsgghjs} we can form the commutative $3$-dimensional cube in Figure~\ref{cdfgdfagdfgdfvons} in $\text{\rm Tame}(J,\mathcal{M})$.
+By applying the left Kan extension $f^k$ to the square on the right of~(\ref{adfhsgghjs}) and comparing the result to the original square on the left, we can form the following commutative diagram in $\text{\rm Tame}(J,\mathcal{M})$:

-Since the natural transformation $f^k(Gf)\to G$ is an isomorphism, a desired lift exists in the right square of Figure~\ref{adfhsgghjs} under the additional assumption that either $\alpha$ or $\beta$ is a weak equivalence.
+Since the natural transformation $f^k(Gf)\to G$ is an isomorphism, a desired lift exists in the right square of ~(\ref{adfhsgghjs}) under the additional assumption that either $\alpha$ or $\beta$ is a weak equivalence.

 MC5:\quad Let $\phi\colon F\to G$ be a natural transformation in $\text{\rm Tame}(J,\mathcal{M})$.
 Choose a finite sublattice $f\colon I\subset J$ that discretises both $F$ and $G$.
 Factor the natural transformation $\phi^f\colon Ff\to Gf$ in $\text{\rm Fun}(I,\mathcal{M})$ as $\phi^f=\beta\alpha$ where $\alpha\colon Ff\to H$ is a cofibration, $\beta\colon H\to Gf$ is a fibration, and either $\alpha$ or $\beta$ is a weak equivalence.
 By applying the left Kan extension $f^k$ to these factorisations we obtain a commutative diagram in $\text{\rm Tame}(J,\mathcal{M})$ where the vertical natural transformations are isomorphisms: